luisdiaz1997/jax-js/FEATURES.md

 ## [`jax.numpy.fft` module](https://docs.jax.dev/en/latest/jax.numpy.html#module-jax.numpy.fft)

 While FFT is not supported yet, we welcome contributions in this area.
-FFT is a very useful oepration, and we probably need to do some work to get it to work well on GPU within this library.
+FFT is a very useful operation, and we probably need to do some work to get it to work well on GPU within this library.

 | API         | Support | Notes |
 | ----------- | ------- | ----- |